dusty-nv/jetson-inference/docs/building-repo-2.md

 $ cd jetson-inference/build          # omit if pwd is already /build from above
 $ make
 $ sudo make install
+$ sudo ldconfig
 ```

-Depending on architecture, the project will be built to either `aarch64` or `armhf`, with the following directory structure:
+The project will be built to `jetson-inference/build/aarch64`, with the following directory structure:

 ```
 |-build
    \aarch64         (64-bit)
       \bin             where the sample binaries are built to
-      \include         where the headers reside
-      \lib             where the libraries are build to
+         \networks     where the network models are stored
-   \armhf           (32-bit)
-      \bin		   where the sample binaries are built to
+         \images       where the test images are stored
       \include         where the headers reside
       \lib             where the libraries are build to
 ```